[Moderate revision–posted 9/30/22 (replaces 11/5/18 edition)]

 2. Application of Policy

-(1) Texas Tech employees and students operating UAS in any location as part of their University employment or as part of University activities;
+a.
+Texas Tech employees and students operating UAS in any location as part of their university employment or as part of university activities;

 3. Purchasing Procedure

 a.
-All TTU employees or departments purchasing a UAS (or parts to assemble) with university funds or funds disbursed through a university account, or grant funds must first obtain the approval of the Office of the Vice President for Research.
+All TTU employees or departments purchasing a UAS (or parts to assemble) with university funds or funds disbursed through a university account or grant funds must first obtain the approval of the Department of Environmental Health & Safety.

 b.
-After approval is received from the Office of the Vice President for Research, TTU employees wishing to operate a UAS as part of their University employment or as part of a University program must first have either a Certificate of Waiver or Authorization (COA) or a Remote Pilot Certificate from the FAA.
+After approval is received from the Department of Environmental Health & Safety, TTU employees wishing to operate a UAS as part of their university employment or as part of a university program must first have either proof of passage of The Recreational UAS Safety Test (TRUST) or a Remote Pilot Certificate.

 c.
 A certificate of insurance must be provided to and approved by the Texas Tech Office of Risk Management.

-1. All members of TTU community are personally responsible for complying with FAA regulations, federal, state laws, and university policies.
+1. All members of the TTU community are personally responsible for complying with FAA regulations, federal and state laws, and university policies.

-4. UAS operations above or in proximity of Texas Tech University (TTU) Jones Stadium on a game day are prohibited under FAA regulation (https://www.faa.gov/uas/faqs/) and TTU policy unless granted an exception by the TTUPD Chief of Police and an FAA airspace waiver.
+4. UAS operations above or in the proximity of Texas Tech University (TTU) Jones Stadium on a game day are prohibited under FAA regulation (https://www.faa.gov/uas/faqs/) and TTU policy unless granted an exception by the TTPD Chief of Police and an FAA airspace waiver.

-6. Use of a UAS must comply with any other applicable University policies.
-Use of UAS for video or electronic surveillance must be preapproved by the TTUPD Chief of Police and must comply with the following prohibitions:
+6. Use of a UAS must comply with any other applicable university policies.
+Use of UAS for video or electronic surveillance must be preapproved by the TTPD Chief of Police and must comply with the following prohibitions:

 a.
 UAS shall not be used to monitor or record areas where there is a reasonable expectation of privacy.
 Such areas include restrooms, locker rooms, residential rooms, changing or dressing rooms, and health treatment rooms.